Operation Gisela: Intelligence breach

-Unfortunately for the Germans security was breached within weeks.
+German security was breached within weeks.
 On 1 January 1945, after participating in Operation Bodenplatte to support the German Ardennes Offensive, a Ju 88 (code D5+PT) flown by Unteroffizier (Corporal) Lattoch belonging to 9./NJG 3 landed at Luxembourg in error.
 Lattoch had been present at the briefing on 1 December 1944 and was taken prisoner of war.
 He was soon handed over to the intelligence branch of the US Ninth Air Force.
 He divulged the details of the meeting and this information was passed to the Air Ministry.

 RAF Fighter Command and Bomber Command attempted to warn all of their airborne units of the potential danger and bomber units were ordered to plan alternate landing sites in the event of an attack on their airfields.
 All bomber and fighter groups were linked by telephone and ground control passed on all details of intruder operations to pilots including height and heading when they occurred.
 Station Commands organised blackouts of airfields and pilots could be ordered to switch the navigation lights off at any time.
 Only the Mosquito groups remained active against intruders, though the majority of these units were supporting Allied operations on the continent.

-The British propaganda radio station Soldatensender Calais (Soldiers' Radio Calais) was used to conspicuously broadcast to the Germans that they knew about a planned intruder operation.
-The station did so by playing the contemporary song I dance with Gisela tonight.
+The British propaganda radio station Soldatensender Calais (Soldiers' Radio Calais) was used to conspicuously broadcast to the Germans that they knew about a planned intruder operation by playing the contemporary song I dance with Gisela tonight.
 The operation was suspended repeatedly until the British relaxed vigilance.

 The operation

-The British raid
+British raid triggering Gisela

 A similar scene to the one that occurred over Ladbergen and Kamen; a raid on Pforzheim, 23 February 1945.

 At midday on 3 March 1945 teletype messages from Bomber Command Headquarters at RAF High Wycombe began reaching the airfields of RAF squadrons in Eastern England.
 On this night a planned raid with moderate numbers of bombers was planned over western Germany.
-A complex plan of feint attacks and diversions to deceive German air defence system were drawn up.
+A complex plan of feint attacks and diversions to deceive German air defence system was drawn up.
 The main force was split into two separate groups in the Münster area; No. 4 Group RAF were ordered to destroy the synthetic oil plant at Kamen and No. 5 Group RAF would attempt to eliminate the aqueduct, safety gates, and canal boats on the Dortmund–Ems Canal at Ladbergen.